Free moped and scooter training

 BikeSafe London rider skills training

-If you live, work or study in Hackney, you may be interested in the Scooter Safe & BikeSafe course run by the Metropolitan Police.
-This is an excellent one day course and a limited number of free vouchers are available.
+If you live, work or study in Hackney, you may be interested in the Metropolitan Police's Scooter Safe & BikeSafe one day course.
+A limited number of free vouchers are available.
 You must have a valid drivers licence and CBT certificate, plus your own fully taxed/insured and roadworthy vehicle.
-BikeSafe is aimed at full licence holders as it is designed to enhance existing skills and will act as an introduction to advanced riding.
+BikeSafe is aimed at full licence holders and is designed to enhance your existing skills and act as an introduction to advanced riding.

 For further details on how to register please call 020 8356 8364 or email firstname.lastname@example.org.